Alberta Human Rights Act: A 2026 Guide for Employers

 (Last updated )

-The Alberta Human Rights Act is Alberta's primary anti-discrimination legislation.
-It bans unfair treatment of employees or applicants due to protected personal characteristics.
-The Act covers all employment stages, from hiring to termination, and complements laws such as the Employment Standards Code, which addresses minimum employment conditions.
+The Alberta Human Rights Act is the province’s primary anti-discrimination legislation.
+It prohibits unfair treatment of employees or job applicants due to protected personal characteristics, such as age, race, religious beliefs.

 Protected grounds in employment

-The Alberta Human Rights Act safeguards against decisions based on these protected grounds throughout employment:
+The Alberta Human Rights Act protects against discrimination in employment based on the following protected grounds

 • Physical and mental disability